 Carnauba wax (E903)

-Prior to prescribing ORGOVYX®, patients should be assessed for cardiovascular and bone density risk factors.1
+Prior to prescribing ORGOVYX®, patients should be assessed for CV and bone density risk factors.1

 The benefit-risk ratio, including the potential for Torsade de points, should be assessed in patients with a history of risk factors for QT prolongation or in patients receiving concomitant medicinal products that may prolong the QT interval, prior to initiating ORGOVYX®.1